 Wait for bubbles.
 Check for bubbles after 12 hours.
 If no bubbles, wait another 12 hours.
 If after 36 hours nothing has happened, that’s probably a sign that something is wrong and you need to start all over again.
 When bubbles are visible, continue with step two.

-When the starter is active and bubbles are visible, you should feed the starter the same amount of water and flour.
-Feed the starter regularly until it matures and stabilizes, which takes at least seven days.
+When the starter is active and bubbles are visible, feed the starter the same amount of water and flour.
+Keep this up for at least seven days.

 - 1/4 cup of water (50 grams)